Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 blood- scarlet (Bashkin, Gippius, Meln.
 Pechersky, Sologub, Surikov, etc.); crimson (Turgenev); hot (Meln.
 Pechersky); hot (Sologub); hammered (Druzhinin); cherished (Gippius); sultry (Dravert); seething (Minaev) Epithets of literary Russian speech...
 Dictionary of epithets

 - (sanguis, αϊμα) K. has long been known to people as a more or less bright scarlet liquid that fills the body of warm- and cold-blooded animals.
-It was only in the 17th century that those shaped elements of carbon were finally discovered, the presence of which... ...
+Only in the 17th century were those shaped elements K., whose presence... ...
 Encyclopedic Dictionary F.A.
 Brockhaus and I.A.
-Ephron
+Efron

 CATEGORIES